learn-co-curriculum/rails-generators-readme/README.md

 end
 ```

-So we can add and remove columns automatically by running migration generators, what else can we do?
+So we can add and remove columns automatically by running migration generators.
+What else can we do?
 Let's walk through a real world scenario:

 ```
 rails g migration add_post_status_to_posts post_status:boolean